 For families, I would recommend the comfort of an organized day excursion.
-These often include a pick up from your hotel and everything has been taken care of.
+These often include a pick-up from your hotel and everything has been taken care of.

-We recently tried such cruise.
+We recently tried such a cruise.
 You can read our experience here: a one-day-three-islands day trip from Athens.

-For a value for money family-friendly trip to the islands in one day, I recommend Hydra, Poros, and Aegina Full-Day Cruise.
+For a value-for-money family-friendly trip to the islands in one day, I recommend Hydra, Poros, and Aegina Full-Day Cruise.
 But there is also a private option of such tour available for families who want to spend time together cruising the islands.
 For more information and booking, please click: Athens: Private Cruise of Athens Riviera & Saronic Islands

 The Athens Coast is beautiful!
 Do you need more family-friendly ideas for Athens with children?
 Have a look at my complete list of Top Things to Do in Athens with Children

 Disclaimer: This blog post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.
 It will not cost you anything but it will help me maintain my blog.
 Thank you for supporting me this way!